-Given this clarification of economic justice without foundational premises, is it possible to claim that democracy means the upholding of such justice?
-The answer is that it does so, but only in an abstract way.
-To make democracy and justice concrete we need to specify theoretically at least the minimally adequate institutional requirements.
+the minimally adequate institutional requirements.
 This will be done in the context of further developing democratic theory as promised at the outset.
 However, there is one more difficult postmodern hurdle to jump before this can be done rigorously.

-IV.
-Is there a subject?
+V. Is there a subject?